 Mode of instruction

-ResMa students taking this course will write a paper that reflects the demands of the Research Master.
-That is, they will have to formulate a more complex and original research question and include a critical positioning towards the state of the art of its subject, and produce a longer paper (7000 words including bibliography instead of 5000 words).
+ResMa students that take this course will write a paper that reflects the demands of the Research Master.
+That is, they will have to formulate more complex and original research questions than the MA students, include a critical positioning towards the state of the art of its subject, and produce a longer paper (7000 words including bibliography instead of 5000 words).